How To Buy a Triplex & Is It a Good Investment?

 Owner Financing

 There are different ways to search for a triplex property.
-One way is to find a Realtor or join a real estate investment network like Realwealth to get alerts about great deals in your market or a market you’d like to buy in.
+One way is to find a real estate agent or join a real estate investment network like Realwealth to get alerts about great deals in our top-performing real estate markets or a market you’d like to buy in.
 You could also do a quick “Triplex for sale near me” Google search.

 Another way is to drive around your city and look for “For Sale” signs on triplex buildings.
-You could also talk to multifamily real estate agents and find out if they are aware of any triplexes on the market.
-In addition, let your friends, family, and other real estate investors know that you are looking to buy a triplex.
+You could also talk to multifamily real estate agents and find out if they know any triplexes on the market.
+In addition, let your friends, family, and other real estate investors know you are looking to buy a triplex.

 3. Assess the building’s location and condition

-Location is a crucial factor in real estate investment.
+Location is a crucial factor in real estate investing.
 After crossing the big hurdle of finding a triplex building, you have to check out the building’s location and condition.
-You don’t want to invest in a triplex in a city that has a negative population growth.
+You don’t want to invest in a triplex in a city with a negative population growth.

-Also of significance is the condition of the property.
-If the property is too damaged, move on.
+The condition of the property is also significant.
+If it is too damaged, move on.
 The time and financial costs may not be worth it.

 4. Hire a home inspector